mutablesea/mark11/README.md

 # mark11
-First Download the file "Autonomous Vehicle Shuttle.ino" Second Change the Board and the USB Serial from the ARDUINO ide Last Upload the CODE
+1.Download the file "Autonomous Vehicle Shuttle.ino" .
+2.Change the Board and the USB Serial from the ARDUINO ide.
+3.Upload the CODE.
-HAPPY JOURNEY
+/* HAPPY JOURNEY */